 Professional Licensure Information

 If you are considering enrolling in a program that leads to a professional license, we highly recommended that you contact the appropriate state licensing agency in your state or the state where you intend to work to seek the most up-to-date information about state licensure requirements before beginning the program.

-Weber State makes reasonable efforts so that its program of study curricula aligns with and meets the educational requirements for professional licensure.
+Weber State makes reasonable efforts so that its program of study curricula aligns with and meets the educational for professional licensure.
 It also makes reasonable efforts so that its state-professional licensure information is current.
 However, professional licensure requirements are frequently revised and may involve non-educational requirements (e.g. licensing exams; experience, etc.).